 Who We Serve

-Obviously, the constant supply of silt and the associated tidal waves overwhelms the Bay of Bengal.
-The silt is tossed all way around to create the Chars, big or small, attached to the mainland or at far away forming islands.
-But, in next year or the year after, the chars of this year might vanish forming the chars at a different location.
-And this is a situation some Char people sometime might be unlucky to face.
+Obviously, the constant supply of silt overwhelms the Bay which in turn creates strong tides.
+The silt are tossed around to create the Chars, big or small, attached to the existing land or at far away forming an island.
+But in next year or the year after, the chars of this year might vanish forming the chars at different locations.
+And this is a situation many char people unfortunately face.

-The land worth a gold in a densely populated country like Bangladesh, specially for those who became landless in the mainland.
-Since the partition of British India in 1947, the government of Bangladesh (East Pakistan 1947-1971 and Bangladesh since then), plotted the Char Land attached to the Noakhali South shore into 2.5 acres and distributed those to the landless farmers of the mainland.
-By accepting this gift of the Bay of Bengal, the mainland people turned to be the char People, as well as, what the Founder of the KEHSF called, the ‘Children of Bay of Bengal.’
+In a small and a densely populated country like Bangladesh, the land worth a gold, especially for those who became landless in the mainland.
+Since the partition of British India, the Govt. of Bangladesh (East Pakistan from 1947-1971 and Bangladesh since then), plotted the char land attached to the Noakhali south shore for a numbers of years into 2.5 acres (now it is smaller) and distributed those to the landless farmers of the mainland.
+By accepting this gift of the Bay Bengal, the mainland people turned to be the char people, as well as, what the founder of the KEHSF called, the ‘Children of Bay of Bay of Bengal.’

 I CALL THEM “CHILDREN OF BAY OF BENGAL”